10 reasons to attend Restaurant Day at the Capitol

 6. Philanthropy – The CRA Foundation will announce the winners of the Faces of Diversity and Restaurant Neighbor awards – honoring restaurateurs who give back to their communities, and are making strides toward achieving the American Dream.

 5. The Food – Sacramento is known as America’s Farm-to-Fork Capital and gaining attention from foodies nationwide.
-You’ll get a taste of what Sacramento has to offer at Crave the Experience, where we spotlight some of CRA’s member restaurants from the region.
+You’ll get a taste of what Sacramento has to offer at Night Cap at the Cap, where we spotlight some of CRA’s member restaurants from the region.

 4. Inspiration – Between hearing our keynote speaker and celebrating the CRAF award recipients at the morning program, you’re bound to leave the day inspired in some way, shape, or form.